 Still, the wisdom of the ages is usually waiting in the wings, and after the parade of new-comers has run its course, will stride confidently onstage to referee the conflict and bring old light to new shadows.
 Aquinas is one of those patient sages.
 But what I would like to draw attention to here is that two brilliant women philosophers of the last century were very close – both personally and professionally – to the two masters cited above.
 However, they found themselves drawn by the very methods and innovations championed by their teachers back to the ever-present contribution of Thomas Aquinas.
 Edith Stein was Husserl’s personal assistant for some years and went on to pen a thick tome on Thomistic metaphysics, all in dialogue with Husserl’s more enduring insights.
 She also journeyed from Judaism to Catholicism in the same sweep of conviction and love of truth that had brought her to Husserl; and from there, like Socrates and Boethius, consummated her love of Wisdom with her death: this time, martyrdom in Auschwitz.
 Elizabeth Anscombe was an early fan of Wittgenstein and ended up studying with him and becoming such a close friend, the man chose her to translate his later philosophical work (before she had even learned German!) and to be one of his literary executors.
 She, as no one else, brought Wittgenstein to the attention of the learned world after his premature death.
-But her love for the language analysis taught by Wittgenstein was matched by her love for the Catholic Church, which she entered as a teenager, all the while preparing for one of the most remarkable philosophical careers of the 20th century, and one which brought Aquinas into full dialogue with the analytic tradition.
+But her love for the language analysis taught by Wittgenstein was matched by her love for the Catholic Church.
+She entered the Church as a teenager, all the while preparing for one of the most remarkable philosophical careers of the 20th century, and one which helped to bring Aquinas into full dialogue with the analytic tradition.